 North Clackamas Parks & Recreation District

-North Clackamas Parks & Recreation District camp registration opens in April, with a wide selection of options from LEGO to horseback riding.
+North Clackamas Parks & Recreation District camp registration opens on Tuesday, April 7 at noon for NCPRD residents and on April 14 at noon for non-residents.
+There’s a wide selection of options from LEGO to horseback riding.

 Tualatin Hills Park & Recreation District